 Open the "Contract" menu to enter the contract trading interface.
 On the order panel, click the Leverage Multiplier and adjust leverage in the pop window.

 Since Quanto Swap perpetual contract provides up to 125 times leverage, it may cause huge losses if users use highest leverage to implement the large positions.
 Therefore, TruBit Pro adopts Risk Limits to mitigate potential losses by liquidations.

 Risk Limits depend on the principle of dynamic leverage, which means the high-volume you hold in position, the limit leverage you can apply, and you need to prepare extra initial margin for new positions, and the more initial margin is required for new positions.
 For more details about risk limits, please check Leverage and Risk Limits.

 The settlement coin is the initial coin you choose as margin and for PnL settlement on the order panel.
 TruBit Pro will convert the initial token to contract token according to the spot exchange rate, and then conduct cross-currency contract operations.

 Margin refers to the minimum required balance in the account for a leverage position for a leveraged position.
 Specifically, starting a position requires Initial Margin and Maintenance Margin to keep the position from getting liquidated.
 Depending on the trading strategy, TruBit Pro has implemented two different margin modes:

-1) Isolated margin: in this mode, the nitial margin and maintenance margin is separated from the the trader's available funds in the position opening process.
+1) Isolated Margin: in this mode, the initial margin and maintenance margin is separated from the the trader's available funds in the position opening process.
 If the margin on a position falls below the Maintenance Margin level, the position will be liquidated, and in this case the maximum loss will be limited to the total margin of current position.
 However, you can still choose to increase or reduce the margin for this position.

 Customize Leverage for Isolated Margin: